Assembly polls: These Mumbaikars will vote today. Will you?

-From a 102-year-old citizen to a patient suffering from dengue, voters in Mumbai are determined to cast their vote today
+From a 102-year-old citizen to a patient suffering from dengue, voters in Mumbai are determined to exercise their democratic right as citizens for the 2014 Maharashtra Assembly Elections

 At 102, Taralaxmi Mehta is as excited about the elections as any first-time voter.
 The Tardeo resident, who wants to help bring change in the city, is also an inspiration for her family members.